awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-transfer-server-protocoldetails.md

 # AWS::Transfer::Server ProtocolDetails<a name="aws-properties-transfer-server-protocoldetails"></a>

-Protocol settings that are configured for your server\.
+The protocol settings that are configured for your server\.

 ## Syntax<a name="aws-properties-transfer-server-protocoldetails-syntax"></a>